Conducting Routine Animal Hygiene Tasks

 Respiratory Rate & Effort

-Assessing the animal head to toe
+Assessing the animal head-to-toe

 1. Body Condition Score